-A Perspective on Male Hormones: The Yin-Yang of Estrogen and Testosterone
+A Perspective on Male Hormones: The Yin-Yang of Testosterone and Estrogen

 Everyone knows that testosterone is the essence of maleness.
 It is what makes men feel better, look better, and perform better— both physically and sexually.
 But most people would be surprised to learn that estrogen also plays a key role in men’s sexuality, and is essential to their cardiovascular and circulatory health, as well as their muscle mass and bone strength.

 Just as women need a small amount of testosterone, men need a small amount of estrogen.
-The ancient Chinese concept of yin-yang, where two seemingly opposite things complement each other to make a whole, depicts this delicate hormone balance that affects not only our physical and emotional well-being, but our sexual health as well.
+The ancient Chinese concept of yin-yang, where two seemingly opposite things combine to make a whole, depicts this delicate hormone balance that affects not only our physical and emotional well-being, but also our sexual health.

 What Does Testosterone Do?